 You can do one of three things – reset the router to its factory settings, reset the router using a web-based setup page or change the credentials by using the administrative privileges.
 The most straightforward and time-consuming of which is the first one.

-Here is How You Reset Your Router To Its Factory Settings
+How to Reset Your Router to Its Factory Settings

 Troubleshooting An Unresponsive Router